loogmaii/Project_2_Mai_Jana/Readme.md

     return data
 ```

-<sub> Fig() shows the function used to get the data from the sensor for the needed period of time
+<sub> Fig.13 shows the function used to get the data from the sensor for the needed period of time
 ![](raw.png)

-<sub> Fig() shows the graph of the raw data collected both inside an outside
+<sub> Fig.14 shows the graph of the raw data collected both inside an outside

 ## 2. The solution provides mathematical modelling for the Humidity and Temperature levels for each Local and Remote location.
 (SL: linear model)